the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab5_modules/_index.md

 ## D. Fancy drawings

-{{< code-action >}} Inside your cloned `drawing` repo, create a new `lab_05.py` file.

-{{< look-action >}} Then read the [package documentation](https://github.com/the-isf-academy/drawing), which describes all the functions.

-Work with your group to try out the examples from the `drawing` documentation, and see what else you can figure out.
+{{< code-action >}} Work with your group to try out the examples from the `drawing` documentation, and see what else you can figure out.
 You will turn this file in at the end of class.
 (You may look at each others' code and write code together during labs.
 But remember, you may never look at someone else's homework code or show someone yours.)

 You might also be interested in reading the documentation for `turtle` to see what other drawing functions are available.